openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 Module federation specifically addresses these use cases exactly.
 It's right-sized to the problem at hand, can be accomplished with a minimum of impact on our existing MFEs, and can be done in a backwards compatible way (more on that below).

+An approach to maintaining dependency consistency is essential to realize the benefits of sharing dependencies, or we've accomplished very little even though we've added the capability.
+An approach to providing this consistency is not a prerequisite for implementing module federation, to be clear, but the `success` of module federation is tightly coupled to it.

 Backward Compatibility
 **********************

 We intend to maintain backwards compatibility while migrating to using module federation.
 We can do this by creating a separate set of Webpack configurations in ``@edx/frontend-build`` and separate build targets in converted MFEs; the footprint of module federation on "guest" MFEs is very small, requiring virtually no code changes in the application itself, and a few additional configuration options in the MFE's Webpack config to identify exposed components.

 Ultimately MFEs will no longer be responsible for initializing frontend-platform or rendering the header and footer.
 We will follow the DEPR process for retiring this code in MFEs once (and if) we make the module federation architecture required.

 In the interim, MFEs will have both a webpack configuration that exposes modules for consumption by other hosts as alternate entry points (to use Webpack parlance) _and_ the primary entry point which initializes frontend platform and loads the header/footer.
 Early POC testing indicates this won't be a problem.

 Reference Implementation
 ************************